Rias of Galicia IMMA

 Bottlenose dolphins are present in the Galician Rias throughout the entire year, and there are no substantial seasonal fluctuations in their presence.
 Research has consistently shown that the largest Galician Rias, including Arousa, Vigo, Pontevedra, Ares-Betanzos, and Muros-Noia serve as primary aggregation sites for most of the individuals of the resident population (López et al., 2004; Díaz López et al., 2008; Methion & Díaz López, 2018, 2020; López et al., 2019).
 Studies reveal that the movement of individuals between Rias within the IMMA may vary seasonally, with lower movement during the winter months (Methion & Díaz López, 2018).
 The data collected from various surveys and transects in the largest and most productive Galician ria (Ria of Arousa) reveal an average of 1.4 sightings per hour.
 In contrast, outside the rias, the presence of bottlenose dolphins is less frequent.
 The surveys and transects conducted outside the rias report an average of 0.1 sightings per hour.
 These few observations are characterized by the movement of groups between Rias or the presence of transient bottlenose dolphins with a more pelagic behavior.
 In a comprehensive study conducted by the Bottlenose Dolphin Research Institute between 2014 and 2022, it was observed that 94% of the bottlenose dolphin groups were located within the Rias, reaffirming their strong association with these inlets (Díaz López et al., 2023).
 Moreover, photo-identification studies carried out to date have further confirmed the regular movement of individuals between the Rias and their preferences for these habitats (Díaz López et al., 2008; López et al., 2019; Díaz López et al., 2023).
 A recent ongoing study conducted by researchers at the BDRI Institute for the Spanish government between 2023 and 2025, in its first year of observations, indicated that the estimates of abundance, based on mark-recapture techniques (photo-identification) using the robust Pollock method, were 391 ± 25 bottlenose dolphins for the whole Galician Rias.

 The interplay between social and oceanographic conditions, both on a small and large scale, directly shapes the spatio-temporal aggregation patterns of common bottlenose dolphins within the Galician Rias (Methion et al., 2023).
 Abundance estimates of bottlenose dolphins in Galician waters are subject to fluctuations influenced by oceanographic variables.
 Water oxygenation, chlorophyll-a concentration, and the North Atlantic Oscillation (NAO) index play pivotal roles in determining the spatio-temporal aggregation patterns of these dolphins (Methion et al., 2023).
 The observed aggregations in the Galician Rias, with an average group size of 10.7 ± SE 0.3, are larger than the average group size in several other coastal bottlenose dolphin populations in different regions (e.g., California, Shannon Estuary, Kvarneric Bay, Sarasota, Sardinia Island).
-Notably, the group size in the Galician Rias is comparable to or even exceeds that of some other populations with larger average group sizes (e.g., Moray Firth, Golfo San José, Doubtful Sound).
+Notably, the group size in the Galician Rias is comparable to or even exceeds that of some other populations with large average group sizes (e.g., Moray Firth, Golfo San José, Doubtful Sound).

-Bottlenose dolphins utilize Galician rias as a nursery area, where evidence of newborn dolphins has been observed from June to September (Díaz López et al., 2018; Methion, 2021; Methion et al., 2023).
+Bottlenose dolphins utilize Galician rias as a nursery area, and evidence of newborn dolphins has been observed from June to September (Díaz López et al., 2018; Methion, 2021; Methion et al., 2023).
 This observation indicates that the Galician rias are a critical location for calving, with the majority of calving events occurring during the summer (Methion, 2021).
 Evidence of infanticides during the summer months (July-September), supported by post-mortem examinations, further substantiates the significance of these estuaries as calving and nursery areas (Díaz López et al., 2018).
 Evidence from stranded pregnant and/or lactating females, as well as stranded neonates and juveniles, confirms that bottlenose dolphins give birth and provide care for their young in Galician rias.
 This nurturing process continues until the calves are weaned (Fernández et al., 2011b; Read, 2014; Díaz López et al., 2017).
 Dependent calves, including both immature and newborn dolphins, are present in 55% of the observed groups (Methion, 2019; Methion et al., 2023a).

 The productive waters of the Galician Rias serve as vital foraging grounds for common bottlenose dolphins, offering an abundance of high-quality food resources.
 The Galician Rias are recognized for their rich food resources, both in terms of quality and quantity.
 Studies have documented the importance of these productive waters in supporting the dietary needs of bottlenose dolphins, indicating that the region provides a reliable source of high-quality prey species (Díaz López et al., 2008; Díaz López & Methion, 2017; Methion & Díaz López, 2019; Methion et al., 2023a).
 The Galician Rias not only offer a bountiful and diverse array of food resources for common bottlenose dolphins but also highlight their adaptability in navigating human-altered environments.
 The interactions with shellfish aquaculture areas and the application of specific foraging strategies underscore the resourcefulness of these dolphins within their feeding grounds.